Differential graded algebras for trivalent plane graphs and their representations: Introduction

 \subsection{Generalizing the Casals--Murphy dg-algebra}

-Associated to any trivalent plane graph $G$ is a constant $g \geq 0$ which we call the \textbf{genus}, such that $G$ has $|V| = 2g+2$ vertices, $|E| = 3g+3$ edges, and $|F| = g+3$ faces.
+Associated to any nonempty trivalent plane graph $G$ is a constant $g \geq 0$ which we call the \textbf{genus}, such that $G$ has $|V| = 2g+2$ vertices, $|E| = 3g+3$ edges, and $|F| = g+3$ faces.
 It is called the genus because the double cover of the sphere branched over the vertices is a surface of genus $g$.
 This is more than just a convenience in our situation: there exists a Legendrian surface $\Lambda_{G}$ in the unit cotangent sphere bundle $S^*\R^3$ with its standard contact structure, as constructed by Treumann and Zaslow \cite{TZ}, which is a double cover of the sphere branched over the vertices.
 In the more modern terminology of $N$-graphs and Legendrian $N$-weaves initially studied by Casals and Zaslow \cite{CZ} and greatly generalizing the Treumann--Zaslow examples, $G$ is a $2$-graph on the sphere, and $\Lambda_G$ is the associated Legendrian $2$-weave.
+For the rest of the paper, we assume $G$ is connected.

 From our graph, one may single out a face at infinity $f_{\infty} \in F$ so that we may draw $G$ as embedded in $\R^2$ via stereographic projection away from a point in the chosen face at infinity.
 We write $G_{f_{\infty}}$ for this trivalent plane graph embedded in $\R^2$, up to isotopy of embeddings (in $\R^2$).
-In the contact geometric picture a choice of fact at infinity is required to form the Legendrian satellite of $\Lambda_G$ which lives in a standard contact Darboux ball $\R^5_{\mathrm{std}}$.
-The algebraic invariant of Casals and Murphy \cite{CM_DGA}, from this perspective, is a computation of the Legendrian contact dg-algebra of this Legendrian satellite using Ekholm's gradient flow trees \cite{Ekholm}, though a proof that the combinatorics matches the geometry does not currently appear in the literature.
-We note that the Legendrian satellite of $\Lambda_G$ is diffeomorphic to $\Lambda_G$ itself, with diffeomorphism determined up to isotopy, and so $H_1(\Lambda_G)$ and $\pi_1(\Lambda_G)$ still have meaning when we use the satellite.
+In the contact geometric picture, a choice of face at infinity yields a relatively explicit model for the Legendrian satellite of $\Lambda_G$, which lives in a standard contact Darboux ball $\R^5_{\mathrm{std}}$, as described e.g. in Casals--Zaslow for the case of $N$-weaves which includes our case when $N=2$ \cite{CZ}.
+By the Legendrian satellite operation, we mean the following.
+We have that a Legendrian admits a contact germ depending only upon the smooth topology of the Legendrian itself.
+Since $\Lambda_G$ is constructed in an arbitrarily small neighborhood of a Legendrian $S^2$, one may satellite it along the standard Legendrian unknot $S^2 \subset \R^5_{\mathrm{std}}$.
+We note that $H_1(\Lambda_G)$ and $\pi_1(\Lambda_G)$ still have meaning when we use the satellite, since the original surface $\Lambda_G$ is diffeomorphic to its satellite, with diffeomorphism determined up to isotopy.